bitpshr/webpack-bundle-analyzer/README.md

 # Webpack Bundle Analyzer
-Webpack plugin and CLI utility that represents bundle content as convenient interactive zoomable treemap
+Webpack plugin and CLI utility that represents bundle content either as an interactive zoomable treemap or a sunburst chart

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url]